 The linking of blockchain data with other data sources will help insurers to generate actuarial models that are more accurate.
 For example, a company that sells auto insurance can generate insights by gathering usage-based data about driving patterns, speeds, distances, safety features, and braking habits.
 Analytics can help to identify high-risk drivers and customized offerings and premium plans can be devised accordingly.

-When initially written it appeared very challenging to aggregate relevant data from a large number of data sources.
+When initially written, it appeared very challenging to aggregate relevant data from a large number of data sources.
 However, most of our blockchain development has taken place during a crypto winter where CCLC has taken this time and investment to include any data point that could be used in the future of any insurance product – not limited to final expense.
 For clarity, the blockchain database will provide an effective platform for collaborating with other large and complex peer-to-peer data networks.
 As evidence of that, we have been approached by several global insurance carriers with offers that would not properly account for the future value of such a product or service.

 Blockchain Benefits for Life Insurance Policyholders: